equivalent/scrapbook2/archive/blogs/2016-07-ruby-enumerable-enumerator-lazy-and-domain-specific-collections.md

 end
 ```

-As you can see we initialization method is expecting Enumerator
+As you can see initialization method is expecting Enumerator
 object and we are delegating methods like `#first`, `#to_a`, `#map` to it.

+In order to show the difference between Lazy and regular Enumerator I'm
+printing some text to output.

-Now imagine that we were receiving data we receive via API Gateway is
+Now imagine that we are receiving data via an API Gateway that is
 similar to this:

 ```ruby